cao7113/uweibo/README.md

 Fun with Sina weibo
 ===================

-Learnd and make fun from [example](https://github.com/simsicon/weibo_2_example)
+Learn and make fun from [example](https://github.com/simsicon/weibo_2_example)

-Yes, you indeed just need a [sina weibo account](http://weibo.com), other things have been handled for you or weibo api beginers!
+Yes, you indeed just need a [sina weibo account](http://weibo.com/cao7113), other things have been handled for you or weibo api beginers!

 Freely extend when needed!